PUNCH-Cyber/stoq/docs/user/plugins.rst

 ---------
 .. _provider:

 Provider plugins are designed for passing multiple payloads, or locations of payloads, to `stoQ`.
-They allow for multiple payloads to be run again `stoQ` until the source is exhausted.
+They allow for multiple payloads to be run against `stoQ` until the source is exhausted.
 As such, they are useful for monitoring directories for new files, subscribing to a queue (i.e., RabbitMQ, Google PubSub, ZeroMQ), or scanning entire directories recursively.
 Multiple provider plugins can be provided allowing for even more flexibility.
 Provider plugins may either send a payload to `stoQ` for scanning, or send a message that an :ref:`Archiver plugin <archiver>` is able to handle for loading of a payload.

 .. note:: Provider plugins are not available when using `scan mode`.
 This is due to `scan mode` being designed for individual scans, not multiple payloads.